realA10001986/Remote/Electronics/README.md

 ![schematics](../img/schematics1_6.png)

+_[CircuitSetup.us](https://circuitsetup.us) has an updated version of the Control Board for sale.
+The only difference in features is that CircuitSetup's board is ready for CRSF._

 To have [JCLPCB](https://jlcpcb.com) make your Futaba Control Board:
 1) Create an account at jlcpcb.com
 2) Click "Upload Gerber file" or "order now"